 Andorra’s business framework is undergoing sustained changes to liberalise its heavily regulated economy.
 Industrial militancy is extremely rare: the first widespread industrial action in 85 years against public-sector reforms took place in March 2018.
 Corruption risks are defined by occasional examples of nepotism and favouritism; the most recent allegations involved government-awarded contracts in the gaming industry.
 High-profile accusations of money laundering at BPA bank by the US Treasury in 2015 led to the bank being taken over by the government.
 The first trial against the bank’s former owners and managers began in January 2018.

 There have been no incidents of terrorism in Andorra and due to the principality’s geographical position and lack of geopolitical significance, the risk is likely to remain low.
 Andorra nonetheless participates in international counter-terrorism initiatives and is a member of Interpol.
 Given the high volume of foreign visitors, any potential attack would most likely occur in places frequented by tourists, especially considering recent attacks in Western Europe that involved stabbings and attacks using vehicles.
-Andorra has a broadly robust legal framework for combatting terrorist financing via its economy, according to a December 2018 MONEYVAL report.
+Andorra has a broadly robust legal framework for combatting terrorist financing via its economy, according to the Council of Europe's December 2019 MONEYVAL report.

-Andorra’s relations with France and Spain are very good, and there is no significant external threat to its security.
-Andorra is one of the few countries in the world which has no army.
-Treaties with Spain and France give the two countries the responsibility to defend Andorra’s territory and sovereignty.
-War risks are highly likely to remain low due to Andorra’s geographical position.
+War risks are highly likely to remain very low due to Andorra’s geographical position. and close relations with France and Spain.
+Andorra is one of the few countries in the world which has no army, and treaties with Spain and France give the two countries the responsibility to defend Andorra’s territory and sovereignty.
 Andorra has a civil defence organisation made up of heads of households, called sometent, which was last mobilised in 1986.
 Its only security forces are the police, prison officers, traffic police, and forestry officials.

 No vaccinations are required to enter the country.